Irish Names for Girls: Unique and Lovely Baby Names from Ireland

 Pronounced: AN-gel

-Meaning: Aingeal is an Irish name that means “angel.”
-It is a feminine name, typically given to baby girls.
-Angels are generally seen as benevolent celestial beings who act as intermediaries between God and humanity.
-They are often depicted as having wings and halos, and they are often associated with purity and goodness.
+Aingeal is an Irish name meaning “angel.”
+Given to baby girls, the name embodies celestial purity and goodness.
+It’s a unique and memorable choice, signifying benevolence and divinity.
 The name Aingeal suggests these positive qualities, making it a beautiful choice for a baby girl.
 Additionally, the name is unique and memorable, setting your child apart from the rest.

 Aisling